logo

 Explanation

-The Fundamental Theorem of Curves is a powerful theorem that specifies a curve in $3$-dimensional space by its curvature and torsion, indicating that the following results are no coincidence:
+Fundamental Theorem of Curves is a powerful theorem which states that a curve in a $3$-dimensional space can be determined by its curvature and torsion, showing that the following results are not mere coincidence:

 Proof

-Picard’s Theorem: For the initial value problem of a system of first-order ordinary differential equations, there exists a unique solution.
+Picard’s Theorem: For an initial value problem of a system of first-order ordinary differential equations, a unique solution exists.

 $$ \mathbf{u}_{j}^{\prime} = \sum_{i=1}^{3} a_{ij} (s) u_{i} \\ \left( a_{ij} \right) = \begin{bmatrix} 0 & \overline{\kappa} & 0 \\ -\overline{\kappa} & 0 & \overline{\tau} \\ 0 & \overline{\tau} & 0 \end{bmatrix} $$